Omid-Eghlidos/polymer/source/index.rst

 Use the table of contents below to navigate the sections.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

-   introduction
+   introduction.rst
-   generation/index
+   generation/generate.rst
-   properties/index
+   properties/properties.rst

 Indices and tables